 In late 2019, we then helped Aon select a global communications partner, and have worked with them and Aon to develop the internal and external communications around the brand’s new proposition.

 The complexity of the project was heightened by the announcement in March 2020 of a $30bn bid by Aon for Willis Towers Watson (their closest competitor).
-This necessitated further work to understand the points of match and mismatch between the two brands, how they might better align and more successfully come together under a single future Aon brand.
+This meant further work for us in assessing the match between the two brands and how they might best align.
+The merger however stalled, and then collapsed for regulatory reasons in July 2021.
+We were then tasked with rapidly re-assessing the launch of Aon solus, under a single future brand.

-Implementation of the strategy and communication of the new brand will go live in 2021.
+Implementation of the strategy and communication of the new brand went live in September 2021.

 ‘GREAT’ is the UK’s global campaign showcasing this country as a desirable destination for travel, study, investment or trade.
 The campaign is run out of Downing St. and the Cabinet Office with a budget of around £60m per year.
 With multiple stakeholders and numerous global, national and local expressions executed by many different agencies and partners, the complexity of managing the campaign and keeping it on brief was immense.